• Skip to primary navigation

 Maryland Style Smoked Crab Cakes

-Easy to prepare and packed with jumbo lump Crab and just enough filler to hold them together.
+These crab cakes are super easy to prepare and packed with jumbo lump crab and just enough filler to hold them together perfectly.

-Speaking of Crab be sure to checkout my Chesapeake Crab Butter Sauce, Creamy White Crab Chili, Air Fried Crab Cake Egg Rolls
+Enjoy crab as much as I do?
+Be sure to check out my Chesapeake Crab Butter Sauce, Creamy White Crab Chili, and Air Fried Crab Cake Egg Rolls!

 Smoked Crab Cakes Recipe

-I was on vacation at the beach with the family and unfortunately the oven at the house we rented broke.
-We had all this fresh crab meat but no way to cook it.
+A few years back, my family and I took a vacation to the beach.
+Unfortunately, the oven at the house we rented broke.
+We were sitting there with all this fresh crab meat and no way to cook it.

-Then I looked on the deck and saw an old beat up gas grill.
+When I looked on the deck, I noticed the house had an old beat-up gas grill.
 It wasn’t ideal but I knew I could make it work.

 As the planks heat they will start to bow and release a mild wood flavor into the smoked crab cake.